- Opéra in 5 acts

 - Eric Cutler, Philippe Rouillon, Jean-François Lapointe, Jérôme Varnier, Marlis Petersen, Mireille Delunsch and Yulla Lezhneva, with the Orchestre symphonique and choeurs de la Monnaie conducted by Marc Minkowski, Brussels 2011.

-Giacomo Meyerbeer Sohn, a Spanish enthusiast, assembled the most complete version of Les Huguenots from the various recordings available; unfortunately, this seems to have been taken down.
+Giacomo Meyerbeer Sohn, a Spanish enthusiast, assembled the most complete version of Les Huguenots from the various recordings available: https://soundcloud.com/giacomo-meyerbeer-son/gmeyerbeer_les-huguesnots_really-complete.
 His complete versions of other operas (including Robert le Diable and Le Prophète) are on YouTube.

 - Detailed synopsis: http://www.operatoday.com/content/20…beer_les_h.php